Megalonyx: Description

 Adult M. jeffersonii measured around 3 m long, and weighed up to 1090–1295 kg.
 The hind limbs were plantigrade (flat-footed) and this, along with its stout tail, allowed it to rear up into a semi-erect position to feed.
 The hands had three large claws, which were likely used for grasping and defense.
 The teeth of Megalonyx jeffersonii were hypselodont (high crowned).

 Paleobiology

-During excavations at Tarkio Valley in southwest Iowa, an adult (presumably female) Megalonyx jeffersonii was found in direct association with two juveniles of different ages, the oldest suggested to be around 3-4 years old, suggesting that adults cared for young of different generations.
-A 2022 study estimated, based on the ages of the adult and the two juveniles, that the average lifespan was approximately 19 years, sexual maturity occurred at about 6 and a half years, that gestation time was around 14 months, and the interval between births was approximately 3 years.
+During excavations at Tarkio Valley in southwest Iowa, an adult (presumably female) Megalonyx jeffersonii was found in direct association with two juveniles of different ages, the oldest suggested to be around 3–4 years old, suggesting that adults cared for young of different generations.
+A 2022 study estimated, that according to a formula developed by Blueweiss et al. (1978) for estimating life history from body mass, the average lifespan was approximately 19 years, sexual maturity occurred at about 6 and a half years, that gestation time was around 14 months, and the interval between births was approximately 3 years.
+An alternative formula for lifespan based on body mass detailed in Sacher 1959 estimated a lifespan of around 49 years for M. jeffersoni.
 Megalonyx is thought to have been a browser.
 Stable isotopic study consisting of paired δ^{13}C and δ^{15}N analysis of M. jeffersonii specimens found in Saltville Quarry in Virginia has found that they predominantly relied on C_{3} plants for sustenance.